About Mary

 Mary was an invited volunteer choreographer, and performer for the Central Arizona Boys & Girls Club’s 1st. annual Dancing With The Stars show, which aired April 2017, and won “Best Comedic” with partner Todd Geiler.
 In 2018 she was invited again, this time partnered with Sam Shapiro.
 Mary has been invited each year since, however, has had work conflicts.
 Mary is passionate in supporting money for the incredible kid’s programs of this organization.
 Watch some of the 2018 Dance HERE.

-Besides Dance, Mary has been a HUGE #1 fan of her daughter, extended family, hiking in breathtaking places, ancient ruins, petroglyphs, Cubs, White Sox baseball, dark chocolate and deep sleep her whole life.
+Besides Dance, Mary has been a HUGE #1 fan of her daughters, extended family, hiking in breathtaking places, ancient ruins, petroglyphs, Cubs, White Sox baseball, dark chocolate and deep sleep her whole life.
 She looks forward every day to dancing with, teaching and choreographing on as many humans on the planet as possible before she croaks.